roadrunner-server/docs/customization/build.md

 {% tab title="Downloading Binary" %}

-To build the application server, you need to download Velox binary the [GitHub releases page](https://github.com/roadrunner-server/velox/releases) and unpack it to your `PATH`.
+To build the application server, you need to download the Velox binary from the [GitHub releases page](https://github.com/roadrunner-server/velox/releases) and unpack it to your `PATH`.

 {% hint style="warning" %}
-To build an application server you need [Golang 1.22+](https://golang.org/dl/) on you local server.
+To build an application server, you need [Golang 1.22+](https://golang.org/dl/) on your local machine.
 {% endhint %}

 After the binary has been downloaded, you can build the application server: